Conall66/Morphogenetic-Programming-and-Regenerative-Design/Obsidian_Morphogenetic_Masters/Research Papers/Smart Cities/Pathways to Transformative Adaptation in South African Cities.md

 ![[Interdependent TA.jpg]]

 - "TA might best be attempted as a process of **gradual** re-imagining and restructuring of incremental adaptation efforts, which are sequenced and expanded, in scale and ambition, towards TA.
 The question then becomes **how approaches characterised by ‘quick, small wins’ can transition into larger, more complex approaches that are associated with large-scale, fundamental change**"
+- There exists a silo mentality, where individual institutions act in their own
 ### Important Criteria in Transformative Adaptation

 - Fundamental changes in though processes behind implementation